How frilly is the title of this post?!

 Before Kennedy was born I wanted nothing to do with the stereotypical pink nursery.
 I wanted neutral all the way.
 Then she was born, I hated her bland nursery, and went a little eclectic and wild in her nursery.
 Do you remember this space?
 This love it or hate it stenciled wall?
 I still love it, but I know it’s not everyone’s cup of tea.
 You can see more of the old nursery here.

-As Kennedy got a little older she started showing her girly side more and more.
+As Kennedy got a little older she started showing her girly side more and more, last week she even added some tulips from flowers dublin online delivery.
 Tutu’s?
 Yes please.
 All things ballet?
 Yes please and all day long.
 Dresses?
 Absolutely.
 So needless to say, despite my lack of love for pink, my daughter loves it and it makes me love it too — if done right!
 So here we are, a couple months shy of her 3rd birthday and I’m slowly assembling her pink “big girl” room.

 That’s my really rough mood board for what I’m envisioning.
 Did I mention that I have a very tight budget too?
 Shocking, I know.

 I’m working with a hand-me-down bed that I’m painting green, keeping her rug, hanging an incredible painting by my MIL of two ballerinas in an ornate gold frame, & painting the walls Intimate White by Sherwin Williams.